-- b.
-The student will be assigned to a specific venue and will be assigned specific regular hours of attendance that will enable the student to complete the externship within the timeframe specified in the program requirements if the student attends as specified. - c.
-Students must be prepared to travel to their externship assignments.
-The school will attempt to assign sites that are convenient for the student; however, this may not always be possible.
-Students will be informed by the externship coordinator or instructor if there is state-specific regulation or guidance as to the distance the student is expected to travel.
-Additional information can be found in the Externship Handbook. - 6.
-Scheduling - a.
+a.
 A student must be scheduled to begin externship within 14 calendar days of the end of the student's didactic training (excluding holidays and regularly scheduled breaks).
 If a student does not begin externship training as scheduled, the student is considered to be absent.
-If a student does not begin externship training within 10 scheduled externship days of the scheduled start dates, he or she must be terminated (dropped) from the program. - b.
-Hours of externships availability - i.
-For most programs, students are expected to make themselves available for externship duties between the hours of 8:00 pm to 6:00 pm Mondays through Fridays or normal business hours for the site.
-For most programs, the level of supervision required is not available on nights and weekends so students enrolled in night and weekend classes must plan accordingly.
+If a student does not begin externship training within 10 scheduled externship days of the scheduled start dates, he or she must be terminated (dropped) from the program.

+b.
+Hours of externships availability

+- i.
+For most programs, students are expected to make themselves available for externship duties between 8:00 am to 6:00 pm Mondays through Fridays or normal business hours for the site.
+For most programs, the level of supervision required is not available on nights and weekends, so students enrolled in night and weekend classes must plan accordingly.
 Night and weekend students sign a disclosure that they were made aware of this at the time of enrollment. - ii.
-Students will be advised if their program requires an exception to this weekday, daytime scheduling of externship hours during the enrollment process and during their study. - c.
-Length of day, maximum length of day - i.
-In the interests of safety and of effectiveness of the learning experience, a student will normally be expected to be on site at the externship location for between four and eight hours per day, five days a week or according to the site's schedule of business hours. - 7.
+Students will be advised if their program requires an exception to this weekday, daytime scheduling of externship hours during the enrollment process and their study.

+c.
+Length of day, the maximum length of day

+- i.
+In the interests of safety and effectiveness of the learning experience, a student will normally be expected to be on-site at the externship location for between four and eight hours per day, five days a week, or according to the site's schedule of business hours. - 7.
 Attendance, reporting of attendance, notification of intention to be absent, or unexpected absence - a.
-The student must complete 100% of the hours specified in the program outline for externship. - b.
+The student must complete 100% of the hours specified in the program outline for the externship. - b.
 The student must report site attendance to the externship instructor daily.
 The Registrar will record attendance.
-A student who does not report attendance risks being in violation of the attendance policy.
-Violation of the attendance policy could cause the student to be dismissed from the school. - c.
+A student who does not report attendance risks violating the attendance policy.
+Violation of the attendance policy could cause the student to be dismissed from the school.

+- c.
 Students are discouraged from being absent during the externship.
 Students must request prior approval from the site and the externship instructor for anticipated absences.
-Approval will be given only for extraordinary circumstance such as a death in the family, jury duty, military duty, or similar. - d.
+Approval will be given only for extraordinary circumstances such as a family death, jury duty, military duty, or similar. - d.
 Students must not be late or tardy to their site.
-Lateness will be counted for attendance purposes at externship sites the same way that lateness to class is accounted for under the College's attendance policy.
+Lateness will be counted for attendance purposes at externship sites the same way that lateness to class is accounted for under the Institute's attendance policy.
 A student who is likely to be late must inform the site supervisor as soon as it is safe and feasible to do so. - e.
 If more than 20% of the scheduled externship hours are missed, in accordance with the attendance and grading policy, the student will be considered to have failed the course and will be required to retake it when a suitable site becomes available.
 There may be a charge involved. - f.
-In addition, in some programs, the student is required to attend meetings at the College to discuss the progress, the experience, the program, and extern site instructors.
-Attendance will be taken at these meetings but it will not count towards hours of attendance for the course or module. - g.
+In addition, in some programs, the student must attend meetings at the Institute to discuss the progress, the experience, the program, and extern site instructors.
+Attendance will be taken at these meetings, but it will not count towards hours of attendance for the course or module. - g.
 Make-up hours for lateness or absences are difficult to schedule.
 Make-up hours must be arranged with the site supervisor and externship instructor.
-Students should understand that make-up hours may not be contiguous to their scheduled end date. - 8.
-Supervision on site - a.
-Supervision
+Students should understand that make-up hours may not be contiguous to their scheduled end date.